DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-10-sorting-by-rbd-date.md

 ## How it works

-By default the application list is sorted by last changed which means that the application has had a change of status of a note added to it.
+By default the application list is sorted by last changed, meaning the application’s status recently changed or a note was added to it.

 The user can now choose to sort by RBD date (days left to respond until the application is rejected automatically).